 Writers construct their arguments based largely on the evidence they gather.
 You must generally support all assertions that something is true by providing your reader with evidence for your claim.
 In academic discourse, evidence derived from books and journal articles authored by experts in their fields is almost always central to the inquiry.
 Include the kinds of evidence that are valued by the discipline you're writing in, however, including observation, experimentation, interviews, surveys, statistics, and personal experience.

-In writing to the academic community, it is essential to provide sufficient information about the sources of your evidence and ideas so your readers can evaluate their reliability.
-Whether your beliefs are based on your own personal experience, on interviews of all the workers at your office, or on results published in a major scientific journal, you must provide a complete account of your source—who, what, where, when..
+In writing to the academic community, it is essential to provide sufficient information about the sources of your evidence and ideas so that your readers can evaluate their reliability.
+Whether your beliefs are based on your own personal experience, on interviews of workers at your office, or on results published in a major scientific journal, you must provide a complete account of your source—who, what, where, when.
 If you are not citing opinions or evidence supplied by recognized "experts" in the field, you need to carefully establish others bases of credibility: personal character, validity of the survey instrument, and so on.
 More information about documenting sources and the specific ways to document for different disciplines can be found here and then clicking on the "Other Guides" tab.